alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * There is some confusion over whether emanations include or exclude the caster's squares.
-The *harm* spell would rather have it excluded while the *heal* spell would rather have it included
+The *harm* spell would rather have it excluded while the *heal* spell would rather have it included.
+  Jason Bulmahn has said he will bring up the issue internally.

 * Shifting runes: Can they be used with Handwraps?
   How do they interact with magic weapons that have non-rune special abilities.